 Beginning with Orientation, we host a three-day seminar designed so that you will fully understand what’s expected of you as a student at MCA.
 We cover drawing classes and critique sessions, library research and writing lab experience, career education, and a thorough immersion into the things important to your success in art school.

 Later in the semester, you can follow the crowd to community dinners, movie nights and bowling — great chances to meet and hang-out with other students.
-More scholastically oriented, off-campus activities designed to make the most of your time at MCA include internship programs, a consortium exchange program with four local colleges and 43 national and international art colleges; yearly museum seminar tours to places such as New York, Mexico City or Paris; the Horn Island Summer Workshop, and the New York Studio Program.
+More scholastically oriented, off-campus activities designed to make the most of your time at MCA include internship programs; a consortium exchange program with four local colleges and 43 national and international art colleges; yearly museum seminar tours to places such as New York, Mexico City or Paris; and the Horn Island Summer Workshop.
 On the less academic side of travel opportunities, you will find the annual winter ski trip and the annual fall canoe trip — just for fun.

 Get involved in the Student Alliance and have a say in how things are done on campus.
 The Student Alliance serves as an advisory council to the administration on student matters and helps provide a cohesiveness to student life by sponsoring a number of social events each year (such as the annual Hallowe’en party featuring the most outlandish costumes this side of Carnival).

 Sometimes things don’t seem so promising and aren’t quite as much fun.
 We know that the stress of school and other responsibilities can be challenging.
 If you feel the need for personal counseling, an on-campus professional can help and even make referrals.